naston70/jeremys-it-lab/23.EtherChannel/other-sources/neil-anderson/etherchannel-anderson.md

 - Any single flow receives the bandwidth of a single link in the port channel as a maximum Etherchannel provides redundancy as well as load balancing

+#### Etherchannel Protocols

+- LACP - Link Aggregation Control Protocol
+    * open standard
+    * the switches on both sides negotiate the portchannel creation and maintenance
+    * this is the preferred method

+- PAGP Port Aggregation Protocol
+    * cisco proprietary
+    * switches on both sides negotiate the port channel creation and maintenance
+    * not recommended due to its proprietary nature

+- Static Etherchannel
+    * The switches do not negotiate creation and maintenance but settings must still match on both sides for the port channel to come uplinks
+    * Use if LACP is nt supported on both sides

+- All protocols are configured with the ```channel-group```command